jacobdensford/jacobdensford.com/pages/adventure-planning.md

 - Tone
 - Subject Matter

-### Safety Tools

-Talk about lines and vails, introduce the [X-Card](http://tinyurl.com/x-card-rpg), and establish a culture of safety.

 ### Making Heroes

 Introduce the campaign based on the few ideas you have for it.
 Present the world and a hook for adventure.
 Encourage your players to make heroes that would naturally bite the hook, and to make heroes with connections to each other and stakes in the world.
 Be prepared to pivot if the vibe at the table is going in a different direction than you planned.